 \subsection{Opportunities for parallelization within memory constraints}

 The above comparisons of computational efficiency are based on a single-threaded \cpu{} computing environment.
 Computational gain from parallelization is highly architecture dependent for large-scale problems and is difficult to draw any general conclusions \citepsupplement{dongarra2016hpc_connjugate_gradient, duff2017direct-sparse}.
 Nonetheless, here we provide a qualitative discussion of to what extent each algorithm can benefit from parallelization.
-We complement the discussion with illustrative quantitative results, obtained by using all the four Intel \cpu{}'s of the 2015 iMac.
+We complement the discussion with illustrative quantitative results, obtained by using all the four cores of Intel i7 \cpu{} on 2015 iMac.

-Before any discussion of computational gains from parallelization, we emphasize the following point regarding the two alternative Gibbs samplers for sparse Bayesian regression: as the problem size grows, memory constraints make the CG-accelerated sampler \emph{the only option} in a typical computing environment.
+Before any discussion of computational gains from parallelization, we emphasize the following point regarding the two alternative Gibbs samplers for Bayesian sparse regression: as the problem size grows, memory constraints make the CG-accelerated sampler \emph{the only option} in a typical computing environment.
 We can run the CG-accelerated sampler as long as we have enough memory to store the (sparse) design matrix $\X$.
 On the other hand, as we have discussed, the direct Gibbs sampler generally cannot avoid having to store the near-dense precision matrix $\bPhi$.
 In case of the sparse design matrix $\X$ of size $72{,}489 \times 22{,}175$ in Section~\ref{sec:application}, for example, storing $\X$ in the compressed sparse row format only requires 0.719\gb{} of memory while storing the dense $\bPhi$ requires 3.67\gb{} of memory.
 In fact, further memory burden is incurred by temporary allocation of extra memory necessary for the Cholesky factorization of $\bPhi$.
 Profiling the memory usage by the \mkl{} library reveal that temporary memory allocation of 3.75\gb{}, requiring at least 8.14 ($= 0.719 + 3.67 + 3.75$) \gb{} of memory for running the direct Gibbs sampler.